SabaLab/Intro-To-R/01-intro-to-R.md

 A drug precursor molecule is extracted from a type of nut.
 The nuts are commonly contaminated by a fungal toxin that is difficult to remove during the purification process.
-We suspect that the amount of fungus (and hence toxin) depends on multiple factoors related to the growing site.
+We suspect that the amount of fungus (and hence toxin) depends on multiple factors related to the growing site.

 The dataset is stored as a CSV file: each row holds information for a